Director – Ann Charlton

 Our vision for 2017, as part of the Chief Executive's Office, is to enable and assist Surrey County Council to deliver the most effective and efficient services to residents.

 "We will do this by engaging with the public, embracing new legal powers, supporting and advising Councillors and working with colleagues and partners to deliver services and to shape innovative future provision, and we will focus our resources to improve outcomes to the Surrey public"

-Ann Charlton, Head of Legal and Democratic Services
+Ann Charlton, Head of Legal, Democratic and Cultural Services

 Manager – Sarah Baker

 We provide legal advice focused on supporting front line services and protecting the council's reputation and resources.
 The service is grouped around council services/areas of expertise and consists of the following teams:

 - Corporate Group - providing advice and assistance on procurement, property, highways, planning and litigation matters.

 - Children, Adult and Education Group - providing advice and representation in relation to child care, adult social care and education matters, including assistance for schools.

 - Legal Support Team - providing administrative and business support to the rest of the service.

 Ann Charlton has been appointed by the council as Monitoring Officer to ensure the sound governance and lawfulness of all Council decision making.
 She is supported in that role by all staff in Legal and Democratic Services.
 Any complaint about a Surrey County Council member or co-opted member is referred to the Monitoring Officer.